glotzerlab/signac/README.md

 The documentation for this package is hosted at [https://signac.readthedocs.io](https://signac.readthedocs.io).
 We further invite you to check out the [framework documentation](https://signac-docs.readthedocs.io), which provides a more comprehensive overview over all components of the framework.

+## Testing

+You can test this package either by executing

+    $ python -m unittest discover tests/

+within the repository root directory or with [tox](https://tox.readthedocs.io/en/latest/).

 ## Acknowledgment